 You will withhold $62 from the employee’s wages.
 You will also contribute $62 for the employer portion of the tax.

-Once the employee earns $128,400 in a calendar year, stop withholding and contributing Social Security tax on their wages.
-If the employee’s wages never reach $128,400 in a calendar year, you will not stop withholding and contributing the tax.
+Once the employee earns $132,900 in 2019, stop withholding and contributing Social Security tax on their wages.
+If the employee’s wages never reach $132,900 in 2019, you will not stop withholding and contributing the tax.

 Remitting and reporting Social Security tax